salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 ## 🚨 Limitations

-`Three App` includes a simple ["hook system"](/guide/hooks) inspired by [React](https://react.dev/reference/react/hooks) and [Vue](https://vuejs.org/guide/essentials/lifecycle.html) based on global variables.
-This makes it easy to handle lifecycle events but limits you to just **one instance per page**.
+`Three App` includes a simple ["hook system"](/guide/hooks) inspired by [React](https://react.dev/reference/react/hooks) and [Vue](https://vuejs.org/guide/essentials/lifecycle.html), which relies on global variables.
+While this makes it easy to handle lifecycle events, it limits you to just **one instance per page**.

-Since hooks are stored globally, they can't tell which `Three App` instance triggered a callback.
-As a result, if you have multiple instances on the same page, they end up sharing the same events — causing all registered callbacks to trigger simultaneously 🤦‍♂️.
+Since hooks are global, they can't tell which `Three App` instance triggered a callback.
+If you have multiple instances on the same page, they will share the same events — causing all registered callbacks to trigger at once 🤦‍♂️.

-In most cases, this won’t be a problem if you're working on an [`SSR`](https://en.wikipedia.org/wiki/Server-side_scripting), [`SSG`](https://en.wikipedia.org/wiki/Static_site_generator), [`MPA`](https://medium.com/@julianneagu/multi-page-application-mpa-a-good-business-fit-36029c7be9f0) project, or simply building a game or a single-app experience.
+This is usually not a problem when working on an [`SSR`](https://en.wikipedia.org/wiki/Server-side_scripting), [`SSG`](https://en.wikipedia.org/wiki/Static_site_generator), [`MPA`](https://medium.com/@julianneagu/multi-page-application-mpa-a-good-business-fit-36029c7be9f0), or a single-instance project such as a game or standalone app.

 ::: info 🛠️ Workaround
-If you need multiple `three-app` instances running on the same page, you can work around this limitation by bundling each one separately (e.g., using [tsup](https://tsup.egoist.dev)) and embedding them inside isolated iframes.
+If you need multiple `three-app` instances on the same page, you can bundle each one separately (e.g., using [tsup](https://tsup.egoist.dev)) and embed them inside isolated iframes.

 > 📌 Check out the [multiple-instances demo](https://github.com/salazarr-js/three-app/tree/main/packages/demos/multiple-instances) for a working example.
 :::